Meagherq/apim-lab-terraform/apim-lab/5-versionsRevisions/apimanagement-5-1-Versions.md

   ![Terraform APIM Calc API v2](../../assets/images/tf-module-5-add-calc-api-v2.png)

-- Execute a Terraform Plan and Terraform Apply with these changes, this will create a v2 resource for the Calculator API and its configuration.
+- Execute a Terraform Init and Terraform Apply with these changes, this will create a v2 resource for the Calculator API and its configuration.

 ### Test the new version